rezon99/musical_tower/README.md

 This improvement could help to develop several scenes for the game at the moment.

+For UI would be useful a change history view tab.

 ## 📄 More

 - Scene playground on Heroku: https://music-tower-dcl.herokuapp.com/